 Biftekia, unlike its American cousin, calls for aromatic herbs like mint and parsley.
 These herbs are a must since they make the flavor of the meat patties one of a kind.

 As one might imagine, these flavorful grilled patties are usually served on buns with fries.
 The locals love to enjoy this dish with Tzatziki (Greek garlic yogurt dip), boiled Horta (greens), or salad.

 Here is the Greek take on the worldwide famous Mexican street food – Quesadilla.
-This distinctive Greek sandwich consists of a grilled Pita stuffed with chicken, as well as vegetables, sauces, and cheese.
+This distinctive Greek sandwich consists of a grilled Pita stuffed with meat, vegetables, sauces, and cheese.

-Although pork and chicken are popular fillings, you can fill them with whatever you like.
+Although pork and chicken are popular fillings, you can use your favorite kind of meat.
 Place your fillings of choice between 2 Pitta bread and cook until the cheese inside melts completely.
 And done, you got yourself a super hearty and delicious meal!

 Skepasti is one of the most well-loved street snacks in this country.
-However, it also makes an excellent lunch or dinner.
+On the other hand, it also makes an excellent lunch or dinner.

 8. Greek Hot Dog

 This is another fascinating hot dog invention for all the hot dog lovers out there!
 Greek Hot Dogs are beef hot dogs wrapped in bread with Tzatziki sauce and vegetables, giving them the appearance of Gyros.